fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 );
 ```

-To further make sure our app looks consistent we'll create a couple of small
+To make sure our app looks consistent we'll create a couple of small re-useable
-re-useable widgets.
+widgets and other helpers.

 Put these in `lib/common/widgets.dart`.